jswymer/mydoctest/articles/payables-how-apply-purchase-transactions-manually.md

 <properties
-                pageTitle="How to: Apply Vendor Payments Manually| Project “Madeira”" description="How to: Apply Vendor Payments Manually"
+                pageTitle="How to: Apply Vendor Payments Manually| Financials" description="How to: Apply Vendor Payments Manually"
                 services="project-madeira"
                 documentationCenter=""